omauger/docker-compose-php/docs/basic.md

 ## List containers IPs

-To list the started containers of your application from a docker-compose file named docker-compose.yml and if you have this file in the root of your project, you need to call the method `ps` on the ComposeManager.
+To list the IP addresses of started containers of your application from a docker-compose file named docker-compose.yml and if you have this file in the root of your project, you need to call the method `ps` on the ComposeManager.

 Exemple: